Illyism/markade-docs/data/docs/yaml.md

         <h1>Robust</h1>
         <div class="content">
             <p>Working with true and tested technologies - no more reinventing
-            the wheel, just Jade templates powered by YAML and Markdown.</p>
+            the wheel, just Pug templates powered by YAML and Markdown.</p>
         </div>
         <a href="/about/">How Markade is made →</a>
     </div>